csreuter/csreuter.github.io/_posts/2023-06-23-growth-tech-stack.md

 share-img: /assets/img/tech-stack-splash.jpg
 comments: false
 ---
-Tools aimed at PLG companies are really hot right now - super hot!
+Tools aimed at PLG companies are [really](https://www.getcorrelated.com/) [hot](https://www.pocus.com/) [right](https://www.paceapp.com/) [now](https://www.calixa.io/) - [superhot](https://superhotgame.com/)!
 I thought it would be helpful to see the tools that the Prefect Growth team uses, and those tools that we are the primary owners (and primary value extractors) of.

 ## What we do